TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 Name      | Description
 ----------|------------
-piu       | A major refactoring to a more accurate mode, to update it to closer to mainline style djh       | A Hero isn't always needed, neither are the DJs drum      | A midi based drum mode with 20 parts simulating a full yamaha DTX drum kit karaoke   | A (.. do i need to explain this?) singing mode.
+piu       | A major refactoring to a more accurate mode, to update it to closer to mainline style djh       | Some DJ's could be the hero cdj       | Some DJ's are just crackin! kbm       | bmson 24/48k support piano     | up to 88k piano support drum      | A midi based drum mode with 20 parts simulating a full yamaha DTX drum kit karaoke   | A (.. do i need to explain this?) singing mode.
 Will happen if squirrel gets off his butt jam       | A mode properly supporting O2Jam and it's modes, with full .OJM loader support